 Any subsequent disposal of the cryptoasset may result in a chargeable gain for capital gains tax on the increase in value between receipt and sale.

 The location, or situs, of cryptoassets is particularly relevant to non-UK domiciled individuals who are able to use the remittance basis and for related inheritance tax purposes.

 HMRC's published view is that existing statutory situs rules do not apply to exchange tokens in most cases.
 HMRC has instead determined that a "clear, logical, predictable and objective rule" is that the situs of the exchange tokens should be determined by the residence of the beneficial owner.

 It should be noted that this position is HMRC’s view and is not necessarily supported by existing case law or legislation given the very different nature of cryptoassets.
-In due course there may well be litigation through the courts, or supervening legislation, which would help provide clarity to non-UK domiciled individuals going forwards.
+It also contrasts with the views held by tax authorities in other jurisdictions.
+Ireland, for instance, look to the location of the server on which the wallet is held.
+There may well be litigation through the courts in the future, or supervening legislation, which would help provide clarity to non-UK domiciled individuals going forwards.

-Keeping complete records in order to accurately calculate the tax implication of cryptoasset transactions can be a challenge for many taxpayers.
+Keeping complete records in order to calculate the tax implications of cryptoasset transactions accurately can be a challenge for many taxpayers.
 Cryptoasset exchanges may only keep records of transactions for a short period, or the exchange may no longer be in existence when an individual completes a tax return.